skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
-    -c FILE, --ctl FILE   Use FILE as the control file -g FILE, --generate-ctl FILE
+    -c FILE, --ctl FILE   Use FILE as the control file -e ADDR, --end ADDR   Stop disassembling at this address (default=65536) -g FILE, --generate-ctl FILE
                           Generate a control file in FILE
     -h, --ctl-hex         Write hexadecimal addresses in the generated control